Make a difference and put your

 skills to work by becoming a civil servant

-Veterans’ Preference Points can be added to a veteran’s passing score for qualifying open and open, non-promotional examinations.
-Qualifying examinations are given on an open basis for a classification where the minimum qualifications require less than college graduation and two years of experience.
-To determine if the exam being administered qualifies to grant Veterans’ Preference Points, please review the examination bulletin.
+Veterans’ Preference can be applied to a veteran’s eligibility for qualifying open and open, non-promotional examinations.
+To determine if the exam being administered qualifies for Veterans’ Preference, please review the examination bulletin.
+Veterans’ Preference will be awarded as follows, starting on January 1, 2014:

-To apply for Veterans' Preference Points, the following must be submitted:
+To apply for Veterans' Preference, the following must be submitted:

 - Legible copy of DD214